 Optional Flours

 Muffins are typically served with breakfast (at least in my house), and as a mom, I'm always thinking of ways to bulk up their first meal of the day with foods that will fuel them until the next meal.
-While this recipe calls for all-purpose flour, there is some room in the recipe to add in more nutrient-dense flours in place of some of the white flour.
+While this recipe calls for all-purpose flour, there is some room in the recipe to add in more nutrient-dense flours in place of some of the white flour (like in this Whole Wheat Banana Muffin or Greek Yogurt Wild Blueberry Muffin recipe).

-Typically I take out ½ cup (or 60 grams) of the white flour and replace it with ½ cup of almond flour.
+Typically, I remove ½ cup (or 60 grams) of the all-purpose flour and replace it with ½ cup (50 grams) of almond flour.
 This adds additional protein and healthy fats.

-Or you could swap out up to 1 cup of all-purpose flour for 1 cup of whole wheat flour or spelt flour to add additional fiber!
+You could also swap out up to 1 cup of all-purpose flour for 1 cup of whole wheat or spelt flour to add additional fiber!

 Why Two Types of Strawberries are Used

 Freeze-dried fruit is amazing because it adds flavor without adding moisture to a recipe.
-This is key in these strawberry muffins to get the maximum strawberry flavor without making the muffins too soggy.
+This is key in these strawberry muffins, as it allows for the maximum strawberry flavor without making the muffins too soggy.

-I'm assuming that you'll be using ripe, juicy, and flavorful strawberries which will have the most delicious impact.
-But if you aren't (because sometimes we get an off bunch) then the flavor from the freeze-dried strawberries will ensure you still get a delicious strawberry flavor in the muffins.
+I'm assuming that you'll be using ripe, juicy, and flavorful strawberries, which will have the most delicious impact.
+But if you aren't (because sometimes we get an off bunch), the flavor from the freeze-dried strawberries will ensure that you still get a delicious strawberry flavor in the muffins.

 Never bought freeze-dried strawberries before?